lexermal/se-learning-assistant/README.md

 ## Todo
 - Project cleanup (title, pages, files) in main application
 - main application sends the api urls to the plugins (currently hardcoded in flahcards translation page)
+- Put plugins in own docker image to isolate them better (subdomain for plugins)

 ### Storytelling plugin - Understanding
 - Adjust AI plugin to be called storytelling and embedd as example the default chatwindow page